-- Adhering to its slogan "TVET Now", The 3rd TVET-Week event highlighted the coherent and valuable approach of TVET in the Gaza Strip introducing new TVET programmes to the community and enhancing the community acceptance to such kind of education and improve its image as a pillar for partnership and employment for youth in the Palestinian community. - The TVET-Week ceremony that was held at the Shalihat Resorts on Gaza beach was run under the auspice of Minister of Labour and in partnership between the German Technical Cooperation GIZ, the Islamic Relief in Palestine and the Belgian Technical cooperation BTC where TVET institutes included NECC, ministry of labour VTCs, University College of Applied Sciences, Palestine Technical College -Deir al Balah, Abdel-Mo'ty Rayyes Vocational Secondary Girls School, Deir al Balah Industrial Secondary School and others participated in this important ceremony.
+Adhering to its slogan "TVET Now", The 3rd TVET-Week event highlighted the coherent and valuable approach of TVET in the Gaza Strip by introducing new TVET programs to the community and enhancing the community acceptance to such kind of education and improve its image as a pillar for partnership and employment for youth in the Palestinian community given the tense economic circumstances.

+The 3rd TVET-Week ceremony was held at the Shalihat Resorts on Gaza beach under the auspice of Minister of Labor and in partnership between the German Technical Cooperation GIZ, the Islamic Relief in Palestine and the Belgian Technical cooperation BTC where TVET institutes included NECC, ministry of labor VTCs, University College of Applied Sciences UCAS, Palestine Technical College - Deir al Balah (Polytechnic), Abdel-Mo'ty Rayyes Vocational Secondary Girls School, Deir al Balah Industrial Secondary School and other institutions participated in this important ceremony.

-- Valued speeches from the honoured EU, GIZ, Islamic Relief and BTC guests mentioned the stages of their support to TVET institutions in Palestine in General and particularly Gaza Strip and asserted on their commitment in continuing their support to the Palestinians in all aspects and further support to TVET sector in the upcoming period. - The speeches were followed by exciting shows included Dabka and Funny Sketch where the opening of the booths took place after the guests' speeches. - NECC booth included works prepared by NECC-VTCs students particularly from dressmaking, electricity and aluminium where the students themselves were in the booth welcoming audience and representing their professions. - A promo film was conducted keeping pace on the different professions that TVET institutes are providing through the EU support, the promo film was broadcasted along the TVET Week.
+Valued speeches from the honored Minister, EU, GIZ, Islamic Relief and BTC guests mentioned the stages of their support to TVET institutions in Palestine in General and particularly Gaza Strip and asserted on their commitment in continuing their support to the Palestinians in all aspects and further support to TVET sector in the upcoming period.

+The speeches were followed by exciting shows included Dabka and Funny Sketch where the opening of the booths took place after the guests' speeches.

+NECC booth included works prepared by NECC-VTCs students particularly from dressmaking, electricity and aluminum where the students themselves were in the booth welcoming audience and representing their professions.

+A promo film was conducted keeping pace on the different professions that TVET institutes are providing through the EU support, the promo film was broadcasted along the TVET Week.